South Africa: Resources

 The Competition Commission of South Africa, established by the Competition Act, regulates abusive and restrictive business practices in the country in order to promote efficiency in the economy.
 The site includes ways to file mergers, lodge complaints, apply for a leniency, and apply for exemptions.
 It also includes events, publications, and information on banking.

 The goal of South Africa's Department of Defence and Military Veterans is to protect the nation and its citizens.
 The website includes information on the forces, ministry, and secretariat.
-It also provides news, publications, and documents.
+The website also provides news, publications, and documents.

 The Department of Health is responsible for national health policy and the administration of public health.
 The department regulates the pharmaceutical industry, approves medical goods and services, issues medical licenses, and oversees insurance policy.
 This site contains information regarding the department and the services it provides, a resource center, and media available for download.

-The Financial Services Board (FSB) is in charge of the oversight and regulation of the non-banking sectors of South Africa's financial services industry.
+The Financial Services Conduct Authority (FSCA) is in charge of the oversight and regulation of the non-banking sectors of South Africa's financial services industry.
 The site contains industry links, legislation, and publications.

 The Independent Communications Authority of South Africa (ICASA) imposes licenses and regulations on broadcasters, signal distributors, providers of telecommunication services, and postal services.
 ICASA promotes international cooperation, protects the rights of consumers, and resolves complaints within the communications sector.
 The website includes information on consumer protection, legislation, and online systems.